 (1937 - 2005)

 Early in his career, Scholder received grants from the Rockefeller, Whitney and Ford Foundations.
-After five years in Santa Fe, New Mexico, he left his teaching position at the famed Institute of American Indian Arts to be a full-time artist.
-Scholder added printmaking in lithography, etching and monotypes to his oeuvre, often creating works in series.
+After five years in Santa Fe, New Mexico, he left his teaching position at the famed Institute of American Indian Arts to travel in Europe and North Africa and to be a full-time artist.
+Scholder added sculpture and printmaking in lithography, etching and monotypes to his oeuvre, often creating works in series.

-Fritz Scholder died in 2005 and since his death, interest in his art has continued to grow.
-In 2008, the Smithsonian Institution's National Museum of the American Indian mounted a career retrospective of his work, with exhibitions in both New York City and Washington, D. C.
+Fritz Scholder died in 2005 at the age of 67.
+Since his death, interest in Scholder's art has continued to grow.
+In 2008, the Smithsonian Institution's National Museum of the American Indian mounted a career retrospective of his work, with exhibitions in both New York and Washington D. C.